MizuGreg/UnderTheCounter/- Documents/GDD draft.md

 In Under the Counter you play as the owner of a bustling bar in a 20's retro-inspired city called Korgis.
 You will have to manage the sale of alcoholic beverages as prohibition law sets in, trying to maximize your revenue while keeping the illegal operation hidden from the authorities.

-> The overall mood is determined, challenging and courageous,

-while the setting is 20's retro and old-fashioned.
+The overall mood is dynamic, challenging, pressuring and clever, while the setting is 20's retro, fancy, jazzy and old-fashioned.

 The game is divided into several days, which are played consecutively until the last day is completed, or until the player loses.
-The objective of each day is to avoid going into the red by the end of the shift, and avoid getting caught serving alcohol and getting arrested.
+The objective of each day is to avoid going into the red by the end of the shift, and avoid getting caught serving alcohol.

 To reach the end of the day safely, the player needs to
-> - **earn enough**: for example through tips, by serving the right drinks to customers, in order to be able to afford keeping the bar open another day
+- **earn enough**: for example through tips, by serving the right drinks to customers, in order to be able to afford keeping the bar open another day
-> - **avoid getting caught**: for example by not making people drink too much (because drunkards attract attention), by setting up an inconspicuous façade, or by spotting potential undercover policemen.
+- **avoid getting caught**: for example by not making people drink too much (because drunkards attract attention), by setting up an inconspicuous façade,

+> or by spotting potential undercover policemen.

 Choice is important in this game: the player's strategical decision will play a fundamental role in determining whether they will have what it takes to survive the day.